WandererInLife/WandererInLife/README.md

 *INTERACT WITH CAUTION*

-➜ AGES 12- ★ Proshippers (You can interact with me!
+➜ AGES 12- ★ PROSHIPPERS (You can interact with me!
 However there is a limit to what I can process and am comfortable with!)

 *✧˖°.INTERACT✧˖°.*